Ornstein-Uhlenbeck fluctuations for the line counting process of the ancestral selection graph: Model and Main Results

 where $r$ denotes the growth rate and $K$ the carrying capacity.
 In contrast to classical branching processes, the logistic branching process does not exhibit unlimited exponential growth and can thus be seen as a more realistic model of population growth.

-The line counting process $B^N$ of the ancestral selection graph belongs to the class of logistic branching processes in continuous-time, if one allows frequency dependence in the branching rate.
-The logistic branching process as in \cite{Lambert2005logistic} does not have a frequency-dependent branching rate and instead assumes that the branching events are independent for each individual.
-Inspired by the definition of a logistic branching process in \cite{Lambert2005logistic}, we define a logistic branching process with frequency-dependent branching and refer to it simply as the logistic branching process.
+The line counting process $B^N$ of the ancestral selection graph belongs to the class of logistic branching processes in continuous-time with a \bluenew{frequency-dependent branching rate}.
+The logistic branching process as \bluenew{it is commonly defined} in \cite{Lambert2005logistic} does not have a frequency-dependent branching rate and instead assumes that the branching events are independent for each individual.
+Inspired by this definition of a logistic branching process in \cite{Lambert2005logistic}, we \bluenew{allow} a logistic branching process \bluenew{to have a} frequency-dependent branching rate, but refer to it simply as the logistic branching process.

 The logistic branching process is defined as a continuous time Markov chain with state space $\N_0$ with the following transitions.
 Each individual may give birth, die or compete with another individual.
 Assume there are currently $k$ individuals in the logistic branching process.
 Then, each individual gives birth independently at rate $\rho h(k)$ for some bounded function $h : \N \to \R^+$ and $\rho>0$.
 The number of individuals born at each birth event is equal to $j$ with probability $\pi_j$, where $(\pi_j, j \geq 1)$ is such that